thombashi/pytablewriter/docs/pages/examples/basic.rst

 2. Assign a value to instance variables (such as |table_name|/|headers|/|value_matrix|) of the writer
 3. Call the ``write_table`` method

-The next example show how to write a table with markdown format:
+The following example shows how to write a table in markdown format:

 :Sample Code:
     .. code-block:: python